michalmadera/path-works/segm_api/README.md

 }

 ## resultReady Endpoint
-The resultReady endpoint takes an analysis_id as input and returns a JSON file with result data.
-In Postman, select the GET method and provide the following parameter:
+The resultsReady endpoint takes an analysis_id as input and returns a JSON file with result data.
+In Postman, select the GET method and provide the following parameter in the URL path:
-- "analysis_id": 0
+/resultsReady/{analysis_id}

 The endpoint returns:
 {
-"analysis_id": "0",
+"analysis_id": "3bc182f6-161f-45e4-8053-6bbef9e6cfb4",
 "svs_path": "/DATA/test.jpg",
 "analysis_type": "1",
 "region": "(0, 0)",